MAPS™ SIP Protocol Emulator

 RFC 3263 - Session Initiation Protocol (SIP): Locating SIP Servers

-MAPS™ SIP can be configured to act as UAC, initiating the call flow and receiving reply messages from the DUT, thus testing UAS.
+MAPS™ SIP can be configured to act as UAC and sends request messages to conform UAS (DUT).
 MAPS™ SIP can also be configured at DUT to act as UAS, loaded with answer scripts to handle the incoming messages.
 UAS replies with 180 Ringing message for the initial INVITE request message from UAC, thus testing UAC.

 Typical SIP Procedure